Thailand Trekking in the early days - the 1970s

 It is not clear who organised the first tourist trekking out of Chiang Mai.
 In the 60’s there were only a few tour operators in Chiang Mai such Sri Nakornping Tours and Tommie’s Tour Agency.
-As far as we know these companies didn’t offer trekking as we know it now.
-When Nick DeWolf visited Chiang Mai in 1972 he didn’t go on a trekking.
+As far as we know, these companies didn’t offer trekking as we know it now.
+When Nick DeWolf visited Chiang Mai in 1972, he didn’t go on a trekking.
 He rented a motorbike and visited tribal villages on his own.
-In 1975 Maureen and Tony Wheeler published their first guidebook “Southeast Asia on a Shoestring”, a book that become known as the “yellow bible”.
+In 1975 Maureen and Tony Wheeler published their first guidebook “Southeast Asia on a Shoestring”, a book that became known as the “yellow bible”.
 Those were the early days of backpacking.
 An increasing amount of young, adventurous people, mostly from western countries, started to travel through Southeast Asia following in the footsteps of Tony and Maureen.
 Those were the beginning days of trekking in Chiang Mai.

 In the later ’70s guesthouses in Chiang Mai offered trekking.
 Dutch Photographer Don Oppedijk made his first trip to Chiang Mai in 1977.
-With his fellow backpackers he stayed in the J’ Taime Guesthouse on Huay Kaew Road.
+With his fellow backpackers, he stayed in the J’ Taime Guesthouse on Huay Kaew Road.
 The guesthouse had an in-house trekking company called Orbit Tribal Trekking.

 Don and his friends embarked on a trekking to primitive villages.
 On those pictures of the early days of trekking, we didn’t see photos of elephant riding and bamboo rafting.
 Most likely, these activities started to be included in the late 80’s and 90’s.